Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX #55 (Alban): When you replace a part in a group, the display area of the group is not recomputed
 - BUGFIX #56 (Alban): When you replace a part in a group, the replaced part doesn't belong to the group
 - BUGFIX (Alban): After reloading the part library, all the settings of the part lib are reset to what it was when the application started instead of what it was just before reloading
+- BUGFIX (Alban): If there's an error while loading a file, the loading progress bar was staying visible after closing the error window
 - BUGFIX (Christopher): The report email in the crash window is no longer working.

 Bug fixed in 1.8.1.0: